2026 Kentucky Derby weather forecast, outlook: Four horses to target in fast Churchill Downs track conditions

 Further Ado (6-1)

-Further Ado could be the most compelling fast-track horse in the entire 2026 Kentucky Derby lineup with odds at 6-1.
-The Brad Cox-trained house crushed a star-studded field in the Blue Grass Stakes at Keeneland on April 4, winning by 11 lengths on a fast track and posting a 106 Beyer Speed Figure.
-This is the fastest figure speed of any horse heading into the Kentucky Derby 2026, and it came against legitimate competition.
-Irad Ortiz Jr. did pass on Further Ado to ride Renegade, which is a puzzling move as of now.
+Dry weather allows for a more consistent and safe footing for horses, which lets them reach faster speed figures.
+While Renegade is the 4-1 favorite, Commandment and Further Ado are right behind at 6-1.
+Further Ado boasts the best Beyer Speed Figure in the 2026 Kentucky Derby field at 106 (Renegade is 98).

-John Velasquez will be in the irons on Furher Ado, expect this Brad Cox-trained powerhouse to be near the lead entering the far turn and then unleash his full run at the top of the lane.
-If Further Ado can replicate his April 4 dominance in the 2026 Kentucky Derby, it's tough to see how any horse can beat him.
-You can bet Further Ado at 1/st BET.
+Clean conditions at Churchill Downs could put the Brad Cox-trained horse in position on Saturday assuming he can reach top speeds that other top 2026 Kentucky Derby horses can't.
+You can bet Further Ado at 1/ST BET.
 Use our exclusive code 500BET to get $500 signup bonus for the 2026 Kentucky Derby:

 Commandment (6-1)